Tips for falling asleep

 Shakti MatShakti Mat

-Angebot€69.99
+Shakti Mat Angebot€69.99

 Falling asleep and sleeping through the night: what to watch out for

-You're lying in bed, tossing and turning - but the rest you were hoping for just won't come?
-According to studies, not being able to fall asleep affects around a third of people in Germany.
-Yet sleep is far more than "just" time out from everyday life and plays a central role in numerous mental and physical processes.
+According to studies, around a third of people in Germany are unable to fall asleep.
+Yet sleep is much more than "just" a break from everyday life and plays a central role in numerous mental and physical processes.
 While you sleep, your body repairs and regenerates cells, builds muscles and synthesizes proteins.
-This strengthens the immune system and helps your body fight off infections and diseases.
-In addition, sleep promotes cognitive function and memory:
+This strengthens the immune system and your body is better able to fight off infections and illnesses.
+Sleep also promotes cognitive function and memory:

-During the phase of deep sleep, information is processed and new knowledge is consolidated.
 Last but not least, sleep naturally also influences your mood and emotional balance.

 In addition to fatigue and listlessness, lack of sleep can therefore cause problems with concentration, forgetfulness and mood swings.
 A weakening of the immune system or an increased risk of chronic heart disease can also be associated with insufficient sleep.